 Trish Drinkle says that the story is complex and that too often conservation efforts are influenced by emotion when they should be driven by science.

-Drinkle, the local BCWildSafe community coordinator and an avid snowmobiler and dirt biker, has also been working with the Recovery Implementation group.
+Drinkle, an avid snowmobiler and dirt biker, has also been working with the Recovery Implementation group.

 “What is most frustrating is when politics gets in the way of conservation,” she said on Monday.
 “What feels good to people in urban areas often does not reflect the realities of the backcountry.
 More closures will make no difference.
 80 percent of the caribou habitat has already been secured.”

 Important to note, she said, is that caribou herds have also been declining in national parks, where they are protected from most of the concerns listed by Wildsight.